d-a-s-h-o/dnd/README.md

 ## D&D//DNK
 #### Powered by The Null Network

-Visit the [main site](https://dnd.d-n-k.tk) or go to the unofficial GitHub [mirror](https://thenullnetwork.github.io/dnd/).
+Visit the [main site](https://dnd.onionz.dev) or go to the unofficial GitHub [mirror](https://thenullnetwork.github.io/dnd/).

 [Join the D&D//DNK Discord here!](https://discord.gg/yM7YGrT)

 ## Help and Support

-Please see [our wiki](https://wiki.dnd.d-n-k.tk/) for FAQs, installation guides, supported integrations, and more.
+Please see [our wiki](https://wiki.dnd.onionz.dev/) [UNDER CONSTRUCTION] for FAQs, installation guides, supported integrations, and more.

 ---